 These defects are generally the responsibility of the property owner to repair.
 To facilitate these repairs the field location sketches and digital photographs are provided electronically.
-The street address and GPS coordinates for the defects are included in the summary tables and database.
+The street address and GPS coordinates for the defects are included in the Appendix and in the report CD.
 Note that the address listed may be an adjacent house if no house number could be determined in the field.
-Refer to the scanned defect sketches, GPS coordinates and digital photographs may be used to assist in relocating defects.
+Defect sketches, GPS coordinates and digital photographs may be used to assist in relocating defects.